Large-Hadron-Collider901/Reading-Notes/README.md

 ### Success of Others
 -Your perception of the success of others can be the difference between staying stuck in a fixed mindset and maintaining a growth mindset <br>
 -Where a fixed mindset leads you to see the success of others as a threat, the growth mindset encourages you to see the success of coworkers as an inspiration <br>
--Choosing to be more transparent in conversations with coworkers can help us to adopt the growth mindset concepts to influence peer interactions <br>
+-Choosing to be more transparent in conversations with coworkers can help us to adopt the growth mindset concepts to influence peer interactions </br>